microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 In addition to the Action Date, the eventhub message consists of the following information:
 + Action - HTTP Verb used to modify the FHIR Server
 + Resourcetype - The type of resource affected (e.g. Patient, Observation, etc.)
-+ Id - The resource logical id on the FHIR Server that was affected.
++ Id - The resource logical id on the FHIR Server that was affected
 + Version Id - The version number of the resource affected
 + LastUpdated - The date/time the affected resource was updated